 Pull your head away in case that string breaks.
 Do not direct the limbs towards someone close, as a mishap might result in an accident.

 Step over the stringer, pull the bow upward, and then slip the top string loop off the slot and downward onto the bow limbs.
-Release the bow gradually.
+Once that is done, release the bow gradually.

 How to String A Recurve Bow (Without A Stringer)